-The new set of guidelines recommends how much and what type of physical activity can make a difference in improving brain health and function.
+The set of guidelines recommends how much and what type of physical activity can make a difference in improving brain health and function.

 Research led by University of Melbourne and funded by the Dementia Collaborative Research Centres (DCRC), shows older people should, in consultation with their doctor, engage in: